textpattern/textpattern.github.io/administration/write-panel.md

 This control - provided for assigning categories - is composed of two drop-down menus (empty by default) and an 'Edit' link.
 Assigning categories of course only works if _there is_ at least one article category in the @@categories panel@@ (there are three sample ones in a default install).
 The 'Edit' link will open the Categories panel, where you can create or edit categories.

 The drop-down menus will both list _all_ categories by their _title_.
 This basically allows you to put an article in up to two different categories, which you can then manipulate later according to your planned site architecture and content presentation (such level of discussion is out of scope here).
 For saved articles this control will show existing category assignments.

+### Date and time

+This part might be considered two _different_ functions: Publish date/time and Expire date/time.

+#### Publish date/time

+By default, at the moment of _opening the Write panel_ Textpattern adds the current date and time to the text boxes provided, thus marking the beginning of work.
+Unless you specifically indicate a different date and time this time will be saved when publishing the article, thus documenting the beginning of your work.
+If you rather want the current time _when finally publishing_ (or re-publishing) the article ('Live' and public), then you should mark the check box 'Set timestamp to now' (saved: 'Reset time to now') before you click 'Publish' or 'Save' in order to set the article public.
+This option will always establish the date and time at the moment you click the 'Publish' or 'Save' button as the article's publish-timestamp, no matter what status you give it.

+To change your article's date and time value to _something other than the current time_, leave the aforementioned box unchecked and type in the date and time you want in the 'Publish date' and 'Publish time' fields provided.
+If the time is in the future and the Status is 'Live', the article will automatically be published at the given time.

+If you are interested in documenting the time when an article has been originally published (whether by its true creating time or by an arbitrary time of first publishing), you shouldn't update the timestamp to 'now' when modifying.
+The timestamp defines the order of articles when an article list is created by publishing time - a change thus will reflect in the sequence of articles.
+If you nevertheless want to indicate a 'last modified' date, you can use the [modified](http://docs.textpattern.io/tags/modified) tag in your Article type [Form templates](http://docs.textpattern.io/themes/form-templates-explained).

+If you need the timestamp for publishing schedules apart from marking an origin, you need to indicate the origin otherwise: If you do _not_ modify after your 'origin' date, you could use the [modified](http://docs.textpattern.io/tags/modified) tag as an indicator.
+Else you could provide a custom field (e.g. 'first_published') for that task.

+#### Expire date/time

+In the same way you can set a deliberate publishing date/time for an article, you can also set a time when it will expire and thus vanish (or unpublish) from particular page or the whole website - depending on your site's setup.
+Using expire-preferences and a set of expire-tags you can achieve a sophisticated way of publishing and removing articles though at the same time keeping them active for permanent links or an archive.

 ### Textile help